 “There’s no magic number,” says Debra Herbenick, the director of the Center for Sexual Health Promotion at Indiana University in Bloomington.
 It’s a matter of preference, she adds, and also circumstances.
 Quick sex has its time and place, as does longer, more intimate approach.
 It varies from person to person and couple to couple.
 Much like the question of are you having enough sex, there is no “normal”.

 That said, there has been some research on duration.
 Here is what the findings show.

-How Long Does Sex Last on Average?
+So, How Long Does Sex Last On Average?

 Beyond Kinsey’s depressing predictions about male orgasms, a range of studies have looked at the average length of sex.
 One study surveyed sex therapists — specifically regarding how long vaginal intercourse should last before ejaculation — and concluded that one to two minutes was “too short,” three to seven minutes was “adequate,” seven to 13 minutes was “desirable,” and anything from 10 to 30 minutes was considered too long.